MeshInspector/MeshLib/readme.md

 There is a multitude of general purpose libraries which deal with 3D data.
 Some stem from popular CAD packages, some are open source.
 The commercial ones tend to be quite expensive while open source are free though tend to be limited in functionality provided.
 Also those libraries value generality above other features  to allow maximum number of applications, but with the growing amounts of 3D data, performance is critical as it never has  been.
 Some of it can be addressed by using the scale of a commercial cloud, last generation CPU or GPU but underlying complexity of data representation makes it very hard and laborsome.

-The goal which we set when designing MeshRus was to value simplicity and performance while providing a wide gamut of useful computational algorithms.
+The goal which we set when designing MeshLib was to value simplicity and performance while providing a wide gamut of useful computational algorithms.
 The library also supports the most important data structures today’s sensors can produce - pointcloud, mesh, volume and more.
 For example, mesh is represented by half-edge data structure and cannot be made non-manifold.
 Some applications may require non-manifoldness, but most practical scans can be represented as manifoldness meshes without an issue.

 ## Some features
 This list is not full and updating each day